Actindo-AG/Documentation/DataHub/UserInterface/02b_Settings.md

 - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attribute sets in the list are selected.

-- [EXPORT]
-  Click this button to export the selected attribute set.
-The export wizard window is displayed.
-This button is only displayed, when the checkbox of at least one attribute set is selected.
-For detailed information, see [Export an attribute set](/DataHub/Integration/02_ManageAttributeSets.md#export-an-attribute-set).

 - [EDIT]
   Click this button to edit the selected attribute set.
 This button is only displayed, when a single checkbox of an attribute set is selected.
 Alternatively, you can click directly a row in the list to edit a attribute set.
   For detailed information, see [Edit an attribute set](/DataHub/Integration/02_ManageAttributeSets.md#edit-an-attribute-set).